No Hoax: Jussie Smollett Freed After Less Than a Week in Jail

 An Illinois appeals court sided with Jussie Smollett Wednesday and ruled the Empire actor recently convicted of staging a hate hoax in January 2019 should be released on bond pending the outcome of his appeal.

-The surprise decision, which ordered Smollett’s release upon signature of a $150,000 personal recognizance bond, followed less than a week after a Cook County judge sentenced Smollett to five months in a Chicago jail for his conviction on five counts of disorderly conduct.
-It noted that Smollett was convicted of non-violent offenses.
+The surprise decision, which sprung Smollett from custody after he signed a $150,000 personal recognizance bond, followed less than a week after a Cook County judge sentenced him to five months in a Chicago jail for his conviction on five counts of disorderly conduct.
+The ruling noted that Smollett was convicted of nonviolent offenses.

+The actor, 39, walked out of Cook County jail minutes before 8 p.m. local time, hugged his lawyers and other supporters, and then climbed into a waiting SUV without answering reporters’ questions, according to a live feed from NBC Chicago.

+Speaking outside the jail, Uche said his client was stunned by the decision.
+“He was shocked.
+I think he had nearly given up,” the lawyer told reporters.
+Uche also confirmed Smollett hadn’t consumed anything but ice water during his six-day detention.
+“Maybe being in a cage for a Class 4 [felony] is enough to make you not eat.”

-Smollett’s family and legal team sought the release in an emergency motion filed after he whisked out of his sentencing hearing last Thursday and booked into custody.
-They argued his disputed jail term would be over by the time his pending appeal is resolved and claimed “vicious threats” and the ongoing Covid-19 pandemic put him at risk of physical harm if he remained in Cook County Jail.
+Smollett’s family and legal team sought his release in an emergency motion filed after he was whisked out of his sentencing hearing last Thursday and booked into custody.
+They argued his disputed jail term would be over by the time his pending appeal is resolved and claimed that the combination of “vicious threats” against him, the stringent rules of his court-ordered protective custody, and the ongoing Covid-19 pandemic put Smollett at risk of physical harm if he remained locked up.

-That dismissal ended up being reversed after a Cook County judge ruled that Illinois State’s Attorney Kim Foxx erred when she recused herself in the case and handed the prosecution over to a deputy instead of an independent prosecutor.
+Jussie was eventually re-indicted after a Cook County judge ruled that Illinois State’s Attorney Kim Foxx had erred when she recused herself in the case and handed the prosecution over to a deputy instead of an independent prosecutor.

+“It is unconstitutional to charge someone twice,” Uche said Wednesday, referring to the double-jeopardy argument underpinning his appeal. “[Smollett] paid a $10,000 fine and did community service.
+Now, there is no time machine to go back in time to undo those things.
+His $10,000 fine hasn’t even been returned to him.”

+He called Jussie’s sentence “wrong” and racially motivated: “Some people might think that Mr. Smollett is guilty.
+I disagree, we all disagree, but that’s OK, you’re entitled to your opinion.
+The real question is, ‘Should Black men be walked into jail for a Class 4 felony?’
+Shame on you if you think they should.
+That’s a disgrace.
+It’s wrong.”

-Special Prosecutor Dan Webb opposed Smollett’s release on Wednesday, writing to the court that the actor was relying on “half-truths and misleading statements, at best, to manufacture an alleged emergency,” the Chicago Tribune reported.
+Special Prosecutor Dan Webb opposed Smollett’s release on Wednesday, writing to the court before its decision that the actor was relying on “half-truths and misleading statements, at best, to manufacture an alleged emergency,” the Chicago Tribune reported.

-“Not only is Smollett not being held in solitary confinement, but the Cook County sheriff’s office (has) made public the specific measures that are being taken to ensure the health, safety, and wellbeing of Mr. Smollett while he serves his jail term,” Webb wrote.
+“Not only is Smollett not being held in solitary confinement, but the Cook County sheriff’s office made public the specific measures that are being taken to ensure the health, safety, and well-being of Mr. Smollett while he serves his jail term,” Webb wrote.

 Cook County sheriff’s officials said in a statement Tuesday that Smollett had been relocated to the new cell after he was first placed in one with a bed that could be outfitted with restraints.
 “Mr. Smollett was never restrained to a bed or anything else in the cell.
 The bed was never equipped with restraints,” the department said.